Realize Your Potential with an Industry Leading Brand

 damage on a daily basis, and 98% of basements will flood in a homeowner’s lifetime.
 The same organization cites that the average insurance claim for water damage is close to $7,000.
 The well-known problems of severe storms caused by climate change, aging infrastructure, poor construction methods and more, mean that water damage is going to continue to affect millions of home and property owners every year.

-Mold is dangerous because it greatly decreases the indoor air quality in the home, potentially making a home unsafe to inhabit.
-An academic report published by the Cadmus Group, “Valuing the Economic Costs of Allergic Rhinitis, Acute Bronchitis, and Asthma from Exposure to Indoor Dampness and Mold in the US,” purports that the annual costs to treat this illnesses exceed $20 billion.
+Mold is dangerous because it dramatically decreases the indoor air quality in the home, potentially making a home unsafe to inhabit.
+An academic report published by the Cadmus Group, “Valuing the Economic Costs of Allergic Rhinitis, Acute Bronchitis, and Asthma from Exposure to Indoor Dampness and Mold in the US,” purports that the annual costs to treat these illnesses exceed $20 billion.
 While mold is common in older homes, modern homes are just as susceptible to mold growth because of building materials and construction techniques that restrict airflow.

 HVAC cleaning, like moisture control, is commonly associated with mold growth.
 The EPA recommends homeowners to have their HVAC cleaned if mold or moisture is found in the home.
 The problem extends beyond moisture and mold to pests.
 According to a survey conducted by Home Pest Control, 84% of homeowners report experiencing a pest problem in the last year.
 The EPA recommends that for safe indoor air quality, homeowners who have experienced pest infestations have their HVAC cleaned.